d8e-ai/lutra-plugin/README.md

-# alda-plugin
+# lutra-plugin

-Plugins for alda.
+Plugins for Lutra.